plisken1997/aws-certif/solution-architect/doc/NETWORK.md

 ### BASTION
 * inbound traffic: access to a private ec2 instance (private subnet) by forwarding the connection
+* used to securely administrate instances
+* HA
+    * network load balancer (level 4) with a static IP address forwarding traffic to multiple bastions accross multiples AZ (expensive $$$ !)
+    * autoscalling with a minimum of 1 instance (downtime during the new server provisioning if a server is lost)
+    *

 ### NACL (Network Access Control Lists)
-* must associate a subnet to one NACL
+* must associate a subnet to only one NACL at a time
-* associate to the default NACL by default (allow everything)
+* associate to the default NACL on subnet creation (allow everything)
+* can block IP address
 * inbound & outbound rules
 * rules are evaluate in chronological order
+* 200 Network ACLs per VPC
+* 20 Rules per network ACL
 * ephemeral port (???)

 ### ELB